 - Teacher of Students with Disabilities

-All courses are offered on a semester calendar at the main campus in Jersey City.
-The concentrations in Teaching and Educational Leadership are offered also at the Englewood Cliffs and Sayreville sites.
+All courses are offered on a semester calendar at the main campus in Jersey City and Englewood Cliffs campus.
 Selected courses for other programs are periodically offered at other sites.

 Students must fulfill all course requirements, maintain a 3.0 cumulative average, and pass the comprehensive examinations.

 All candidates for a degree will be assigned an advisor upon entrance into the MA in Education or the Certification Programs.
 All candidates must complete and sign an advisement form, which can be obtained in the School of Education.
 Appointments with an advisor at both the Jersey City and Englewood Cliffs campuses may be arranged through the Graduate Education Office by calling (201) 761-6196 or 6190.

-A maximum of six (6) graduate credits of equivalent course work may be transferred from other accredited universities.
+A maximum up to nine (9) graduate credits of equivalent course work may be transferred from other accredited universities.
 A minimum grade of 3.0 (B) is required in such courses.
 Transfer credit is granted by petition to and approval by the dean.
 It is the student's responsibility to initiate the petition and justify the acceptance of the courses.
 The program dean will determine whether the courses are equivalent.
 Transfer credit is by permission only and not an obligation of the University.

 Students are expected to enroll continuously until their programs are completed, accumulating sufficient credits within the stipulated time frame of five years.
 By federal regulation, F-1 International students must enroll as full-time students, so their time to completion will be considerably shorter.